ConnorMaes/ConnorMaes.github.io/_posts/2023-01-25-Setting-Up-Active-Directory.md

     5. Domain join your computers.

-    5. Assign permissions and access control to AD resources.
+    5. Assign permissions and access control to AD resources through the use of GPOs.

 Please note that this is a basic overview and further steps and considerations may apply depending on the size and complexity of an organization's environment.
+For my Windows Server VM, I'll be using my home lab's server which is running Proxmox (https://www.proxmox.com/en/) to handle the VMs.
+For easy access to the server, I'll be using RDP with local authentication for GUI access.

 <br>